cfu288/mere-medical/apps/docs/docs/getting-started/onpatient-setup.md

 You'll now need to set the redirect URI to redirect to Mere Medical.
 By default this is served at `https://localhost:4200/api/v1/onpatient/callback` but depending on what your public url is will generally be in the format `{PUBLIC_URL}/api/v1/onpatient/callback`.
 Note that the url schema must be HTTPS and not HTTP or OnPatient will not complete user logins.

-If you're setting up Mere Medical on your local machine and need to set up SSL certs, look into using `mkcert` and/or a reverse proxy like `nginx` to set up localhost certificates.
+If you're setting up Mere Medical on your local machine and need to set up SSL certs, follow the [local SSL with Caddy setup](./docker#setting-up-with-docker-compose--local-ssl-with-caddy).

 After creating your app, you should be able to see the Client ID and Client Secret.
 Provide those to your docker compose file.